wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Is there a way to make more text fit on a LaTeX page?

+Yes.
+Use the LaTeX package "geometry" to specify the size of the borders.

-There is: Just add the following lines to the LaTeX preamble (for example by using the respective field in the config dialogue ("Export"->"Additional lines for the TeX preamble"):
+You can add the following line to the LaTeX preamble (for example by using the respective field in the config dialogue ("Export"->"Additional lines for the TeX preamble"), to set borders of 1cm):

 ~~~latex
 \usepackage[left=1cm,right=1cm,top=1cm,bottom=1cm]{geometry}